vyuvalv/lwc-graphql/README.md

         * `graphql` - GraphQL library
         * `express-graphql` - GraphQL adapter for Express Server
         * `jsforce` - Connection to Salesforce
-        * `axios` - Making Rest Calls easier
-        * `dotenv`- Storing parameters used for the connection to Salesforce Connected App option
+        * `dotenv`- Storing parameters used for the connection to Salesforce Connected App option - will store the credentials for the org

     ```json
     "dependencies": {